Hikmah04525/islamic-todo-app/README.md

 # 🕌 Islamic To-Do App

 This project is part of the NSDA React Bootcamp.
-It’s a simple React + Vite app that helps organize tasks with a clean and reusable design.
+It’s a simple React + Vite app that helps create and organize tasks with a clean and reusable design.